coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--query))
 - `scale_type` (String)
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of microseconds, seconds, bytes, kbytes, mbytes, gbytes, mibytes, unspecified, milliseconds, bytes_iec, kibytes, gibytes.
+Can be one of unspecified, microseconds, milliseconds, seconds, kibytes, gibytes, bytes, kbytes, mbytes, gbytes, bytes_iec, mibytes.
 - `xaxis` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--xaxis))

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>